raj-arun/airflow_data_pipeline/README.md

 ## Running the ETL Pipeline
 ---
-* Turning on the sparkify_music_dwh_dag DAG in Airflow UI will automatically trigger the ETL pipelines to run.
+* Turning on the sparkify_analytics_dag DAG in Airflow UI will automatically trigger the ETL pipelines to run.
 * DAG is as such (from graph view):

 ![DAG](images/dag.PNG)